Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-our-first-angular-project.md

 Angular is a component-driven framework like we see in React as well.

-It's written in Typescript, making our lives easier and using HTML as it's main frontend.
+It's written in Typescript, making our lives easier and using HTML as its main frontend.

 ## Installing the Angular CLI

-To get started, we first need to set-up the Angular CLI (Command Line Interface).
-This is a tool we can run in our terminal and can be used to generate certain components for us.
+We first need to set up the Angular CLI (Command Line Interface) to get started.
+This is a tool we can run in our terminal and can be used to generate specific components for us.

-Open your favourite terminal ([iTerm2 is mine]()) and run the following command.
+Open your favorite terminal ([iTerm2 is mine]()) and run the following command.

 ```bash
 npm install -g @angular/cli
 ```

-Now that we have our Angular CLI installed, we can verify it works by running the following command.
+Now that our Angular CLI is installed, we can verify it works by running the following command.

 ```bash
 ng v